-swpackage Syntax swpackage [-p] [-v] [-V] [-C session file] [-d directory | device] [-f software\file] [-s product specification file directory] [-S session file] [-x option=value] [-X option file] [software selections] [@ target selection]

-Previews the specified package session without -p actually creating or modifying the depot or tape.

-Turns on verbose output to stdout and lists messages -vfor each product, subproduct and fileset being packaged.
-(The swpackage logfile in /var/adm/sw/swpackage.log is not affected by this option.)

--VList the data model revisions which swpackage can read. swpackage always packages using the latest data model revision.
+swpackage Syntax swpackage [-p] [-v] [-V] [-C session_file] [-d directory device] [-f software_file] [-s product_specification_file directory] [-S session_file] [-x option=value] [-X option_file] [software_selections] [@ target_selection] Options and Operands -p Previews the specified package session without actually creating or modifying the depot or tape. -v Turns on verbose output to stdout and lists messages for each product, subproduct and fileset being packaged.
+(The swpackage logfile in /var/adm/sw/swpackage.log is not affected by this option.) -V List the data model revisions which swpackage can read. swpackage always packages using the latest data model revision. -C session_file e Run the command and save the current option and operand values to a session_file for re-use in another session.
+See "Session Files" on page 61. -d directory d evice If creating a distribution directory, this option defines the pathname of the directory .

--C session file

-Run the command and save the current option and operand values to a session\file for re-use in another session.
-See "Session Files" on page 59.

--d directory device

-If creating a distribution directory, this option defines the pathname of the directory.

-Packaging the Software (swpackage)

 If creating a distribution tape, this option defines the device file on which to write the distribution.
-When creating a distribution tape, the tape device (file) must exist, and the target\type=tape option must be specified.

--f software\file

-Read a list of software selections from a separate file instead of (or in addition to) the command line.
-See "Software Files" on page 56.
+When creating a distribution tape, the tape device (file) must exist, and the target_type=tape option must be specified. -f software_fi le Read a list of software selections from a separate file instead of (or in addition to) the command line.
+See "Software Files" on page 58. -s product_spe cification_file directory Specifies the PSF to use or the existing directory to use as the source for the packaging session.

--s product\specification\file directory

-Specifies the PSF to use or the existing directory to use as the source for the packaging session.

-Run the command based on values saved from a previous installation session, as defined in session\file.
-See "Session Files" on page 59.

-Sets a command option to value and overrides default values or a values in options files.
-See "Changing Command Options" below.

-Read session options and behaviors from option\file.
-See "Changing Command Options" below.

-The software objects to be installed.
-See "Software Selections" on page 54.

-If you do not include this specification, swpackage packages all the products listed in the PSF.

-@ target\ selections

-If you are creating a distribution depot (directory), this operand defines the location of the directory.
+-S session_fil e Run the command based on values saved from a previous installation session, as defined in session_file .
+See "Session Files" on page 61. -x option=valu е Sets a command option to value and overrides default values or a values in options files.
+See "Changing Command Options" on page 353. -X option_file Read session options and behaviors from option_file .
+See "Changing Command Options" on page 353. software_seled ctions The software objects to be installed.
+See "Software Selections" on page 56.
+If you do not include this specification, swpackage packages all the products listed in the PSF. @target sele ctions The target of the command.
+See "Target Selections" on page 58.
+If you are creating a distribution depot (directory), this operand defines the location of the directory .
 Without this operand, /var/spool/sw is used as the default depot directory.
 If you are creating a distribution tape, this operand names the device file on which to write the tar archive. swpackage must be able to determine if the media is a DDS tape or a disk file.
 Without this operand, swpackage uses the device file, /dev/swtape.

-You can change the behavior of this command by specifying additional Command Options command-line options when you invoke the command (using the -xoption) or by reading predefined values from a file.
-The following table shows the options and default values that apply to swconfig.

-Table 10-3 swpackage Command Options and Default Values
+Table 10-5 swpackage Command Options and Default Values

 - admin directory=/var/spool/sw

-- allow partial bundles=true
+- allow partial bundles=true •

-- compress command= /usr/contrib/bin/gzip
+- /usr/contrib/bin/gzip

-- compress files=false

-- compress index=false

-- compression type=gzip
+- compression\type=gzip •

 - create target acls=true

-- distribution source directory= /var/spool/sw
+- distribution source directory= • /var/spool/sw

-- distribution target directory= /var/spool/sw
+- distribution\target\directory= /var/spool/sw

-- distribution target serial= /dev/rmt/0m
+- distribution target serial= • /dev/rmt/0m

-- enforce dsa=true
+- enforce dsa=true •

-- follow symlinks=false
+- follow symlinks=false •

 - include file revisions=false

 - layout version=1.0